oracle-quickstart/oci-o11y-solutions/knowlege-content/Enterprise-Manager/README.md

 ### Stack monitoring
-(I would go first with Stack Monitoring since it provides an additional value which OEM cannot deliver: Anomaly Detection in metrics and alarms based on it, where OEM needs given threshold values.)
+(I would go first with Stack Monitoring since it provides an additional value which OEM cannot deliver: Anomaly Detection in metrics and alarms based on it, where OEM needs given fixed threshold values.)

 ### Database Management